 Original 'Super Soil' Recipe by Subcool - Makes ~12 ft3

 - 8 – 1.5 ft3 bags of high quality base soil organic potting soil with Mycorrhizae

 - 1 – 25-50lb. bag of Worm Castings

 - 5 lb.
 Bloom Bat Guano

 - ½ to 1 Cup Dolomite Lime

 Organic Soil Recipe

 This system was constructed for those that want to have a birds-eye view of the entire process from start to finish.
 Many people want to grow naturally and just don’t trust that it will work.
 Some are doing it now but they are missing some key element and it’s not coming out quite right.
-Once you get the full picture and understand how flexible this super soil system is you will be able to create your own system that works your garden.
+Once you get the full picture and understand how flexible this super soil system is you will be able to create your own system that works in your garden.

-The ultimate goal is to use nothing but homemade compost that has been created with all of the nutrients built in.
+The ultimate goal is to use nothing but homemade compost that has been created with all of the nutrients built-in.
 If you can get to the point where your soil is so alive and healthy that all you have to do is plant a seed and add water, then you have arrived.
-Having the best soil doesn’t have to take forever and in the meantime, there are many Compost teas, Botanical Teas and fertilizer inputs that you can add to Build a soil for long-term production.
+Having the best soil doesn’t have to take forever and in the meantime, there are many Compost teas, Botanical Teas, and fertilizer inputs that you can add to Build-a-soil for long-term production.

 The modern way is to use chemistry to make NPK and several micro-nutrients available to the plants through the use of plant ready water-soluble nutrients.
 The PH of the nutrient supply will heavily affect the outcome of the plant.
 This is the "Feeding the plant" Paradigm.